History & Heritage, Rosendal

 This reversed from the mid 1990s when a group of writers, artists and adventurers began to call it home, sparking a creative revival.
 Rosendal remains at heart a working farming town, where livestock wander and sotho cowboys on horseback herd cattle down the main street.
 This authenticity accounts for much of the town’s current character and appeal.
 Rosendal, in this regard, is, if not one of the eastern Free State’s most prominent towns, at least one of the most engaging and pleasant.

-We have a fascinating trio of historic tours in Rosendal.
 Whether you’re a history enthusiast or simply curious about the rich heritage of this charming town, these tours offer an immersive experience into the past.
 Each tour takes you through key landmarks, stories, and hidden gems that bring Rosendal’s history to life.
+Please click HERE for further details on the tours listed below, and plan your adventure into the heart of Rosendal’s captivating history.

 Guided Tour of the Rosendal Heritage District